 - Sisters of the Spirit - About Sisters of the Spirit Sisters of the Spirit (SOS) is for women who are interested in exploring their faith through book discussion.
 The group meets on Mondays from 1-2 pm in the chapel; please enter through the church office.
 Many in the group meet for lunch before hand at a designated place & all […]

-- Spiritual Awareness - The Spiritual Awareness group meets Thursdays in the chapel from 10 – 11 am.
-Members circle around to share and listen to each others’ “faith story” and how they see God working in their lives, most especially in the week that has passed.
-Meetings begin and end with prayer.
-Each person may share if they wish.
-Sometimes we […]
+- Spiritual Awareness - The Spiritual Awareness group currently meets occasionally on Zoom or through emails.
+If you’re interested, please contact email@example.com to be added to the conversation!
+Members share and listen to each others’ “faith story” and how they see God working in their lives, most especially in the week that has passed.
+Meetings begin and end with […]

 - Ushers - St. Martin’s ushers greet worshipers, assist with seating, take a head count, bring the bread and wine to the table, guide people to Holy Communion, and provide other in-service hospitality during worship.
 Get involved: Anyone interested in taking part in this ministry would be very welcome!
 Please speak with Rex or Kerry Angle if you would like […]

 - Wednesday Study - The Wednesday Study group is an adult class that meets to grapple with Scripture or books on faith in a seminar-type study with discussion and sharing.
 The class meets from 10 - 11:30 am in the chapel, September through May.

 - Worship Ministry - Our Worship Ministry members faithfully read scripture and prayers and offer wine at Communion during our worship.
 Other members, Lay Eucharistic Visitors, take Communion to members who are unable to come to church.
 Anyone who feels called to serve in worship should contact Jim Bedell at firstname.lastname@example.org to be a reader or chalice minister, or Phyllis Bess at email@example.com to be a Lay Eucharistic Visitor.